 - 4.4.
 The values, vision, framing and priorities have been drafted based on engagement feedback and have been shared across partners for further development.
 Each priority includes a series of proposed partnership measures to understand the collective impact of our plan.
 We will continue to collaborate with our partners on delivery of these measures and their underpinning organisational plans. - 4.5.
 In that spirit the draft One Stockport Borough Plan has been shared as widely as possible to seek any feedback and comments on how this has been brought together.
 This includes sharing with all partnership forums and groups who have taken part in the development of the plan so far.
-This includes being shared with all Scrutiny and Area Committees.
-Feedback received has been built into our engagement report.
-In response to scrutiny members feedback we have also further expanded the summary of area committee feedback received in the engagement report. - 4.6.
+Feedback received has been built into our engagement report. - 4.6.
 Comments received on the draft plan were broadly within the following themes: - Overwhelmingly, we heard from all partners and forums the importance of continued close working and a commitment to collaborating together to ensure we have clear actions that drive change - Collaboration is embedded as a core partnership value.
 We will continue to collaborate with together as we now focus on the development of shared partnership delivery plans, where these are not already in place, and a shared outcomes framework. - We heard that as we are still learning about the impacts of the pandemic, we must ensure the plan is agile to respond to this - A review of the plan will be undertaken from summer 2022 to reflect further learning including any further demographic insights from the 2021 census - There was feedback on the strength of local community identity.
 That we needed to celebrate the villages, neighbourhoods and local and district centres as well as the Town Centre.
-That diverse and thriving communities are what makes Stockport stronger and unique. - The 'Creative and Flourishing Stockport' priority has been updated to reflect the importance of neighbourhoods, local and district centres
+That diverse and thriving communities are what makes Stockport stronger and unique. - The 'Creative and Flourishing Stockport' priority has been updated to